GiovannySissa/scala-crash-course/docs/basics/scala-basics.md

 After this section you will get familiar enough to write sort of code in Scala without difficult.

+## Compile-time and Run-time
+There are two different stages that scala program goes through

+1. Compiled: The program must be syntactically correct
+2. Run or evaluated

 ## Expressions Types and Values